 Original projections in 2005 during the development of M2 estimated total nominal M2 sales tax collections at \$24.3 billion.
-OCTA received final sales tax receipts for FY 2019-20 in September 2020 and prepared the final 2020 M2 sales tax forecast update that was presented to the Board in October 2020.
-As a result, the most current revised total nominal sales tax collections over the life of M2 is estimated to be approximately \$11.6 billion, which represents a year-over-year decline of \$1.8 billion in forecasted sales tax when compared to last year's forecast.
+OCTA received final sales tax receipts for FY 2020-21 in August 2021 and presented the final 2021 M2 sales tax forecast update on Board on September 27, 2021.
+The current revised total nominal sales tax collections over the life of M2 is estimated to be approximately \$13.2 billion, which represents a year-over-year increase of \$1.6 billion in forecasted sales tax when compared to last year's forecast.
+Although this increase provides a positive outlook on the M2 Program, staff will continue to monitor the short- and long-term impacts on M2 sales tax revenues due to COVID-19 and its variants.

-Furthermore, the COVID-19 pandemic was projected to continue into FY 2020-21 and as a result, the assumed budget rate is negative 6.6 percent.
-Based on the latest sales tax forecast information provided by MuniServices, LLC to date, the actual growth rate is expected to be 3.9 percent, an improvement when compared to the budget rate.
-The next updated forecast is anticipated to be brought to the Board in the fall of 2021.
+Based on the sales tax forecast information provided by MuniServices, LLC, the budgeted growth rate is 3.6 percent for FY 2021-22.
+The next updated forecast is anticipated to be brought to the Board in the fall of 2022.